ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 Takes a sequence and transform it, applying the following heuristics:

-- removes any character that's not in the alphabet.
+- removes any character not in the alphabet
-- Generates a header if the sequence doesn't have one
+- generates a header if the sequence does not already have one
-- formats the sequence using the given function. default: blocks of 10 chars separated with a white space and lines of 50 bases.
+- formats the sequence using the specified function.
+Default: blocks of 10 characters separated with a white space and lines of 50 characters
-- If `case_sensitive` is `true` cases mismatches are removed.
+- if `case_sensitive` is `true`, case mismatches are removed
-- If `removeComments` is `true`, removes any line that starts with `;`
+- if `removeComments` is `true`, lines starting with `;` are removed
-- If `single` is `true`, removes any sequence after the first one.
+- if `single` is `true`, the first sequence is retained and the subsequent are removed

 When all of those things are executed, the string is formatted with the function `format()`.

-parameters:
+Parameters:

 - `text`: type: `string`
 - `alphabet`: type: `string`